markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 me michael and stephanie, will flip back and see how hard the hand.

-Grit roll - DC 8 or he will notice the number changes G - got a three.
+Grit roll - DC 8 or he will notice the number changes GRACE - got a three.

 handwriting, very precise.

 decide not to change the

-M: the whole campaign is about Stephanie
+MICHAEL: the whole campaign is about Stephanie

-G: is there whiteout.
+GRACE: is there whiteout.
 Any completemnt

 Stephanie person:
   - G/M goody too shoes, fugly slut - why she pisses of off.
 Stright A's,